zixianwang2022/Megatron-LM/docs/llama2.md

 ### Meta format

 The Meta format checkpoints must first be converted to HF format before converting to Megatron format.
-The `transformers` package is required for the first step, and must have version >=4.31.0 (e.g., `pip install transformers>=4.31.0`).
+The `transformers` package is required for the first step, and must have version >=4.31.0 (e.g., `pip install transformers>=4.31.0`). (*Note*: we have specifically tested with versions `4.31.0` and `4.32.0`; your experience may vary with newer versions.)
 Assuming the downloaded checkpoints are in `$CHECKPOINT_DIR` (with separate sub-directories for 7B, 13B, 70B, etc.), the following example command can be used to convert from Llama-2 format to HF format:

 ```
 $>: python $LIB_DIR/transformers/models/llama/convert_llama_weights_to_hf.py \